tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

   * `df`: The original DataFrame with the time series data.

-  * `window`: The window size in days of previous closing prices that will be use for the prediction.
+  * `window`: The window size in days of previous closing prices that will be used for the prediction.

   * `feature_col_number`: The column number from the original DataFrame where the features are located.